Where Ya At: Release and reception

-Chart performance
+Commercial performance

-"Where Ya At" debuted at number 68 on the US Billboard Hot 100 on August 8, 2015.
-Its chart debut was aided by first-week digital download sales of 37,000.
-It has reached number 28 on the US Billboard Hot 100, becoming Future's first top 30 single as a lead artist.
-The song was certified quadruple platinum by the Recording Industry Association of America (RIAA) for sales of over four million digital copies in the United States.
+"Where Ya At" debuted at number 68 on the US Billboard Hot 100 on August 8, 2015, and was supported by its first-week digital download sales of 37,000 units.
+It peaked at number 28 on the chart, becoming Future's first top 30 single as a lead artist.

+"Where Ya At" was certified double platinum by the Recording Industry Association of America (RIAA) on January 17, 2016, for sales of over four million digital copies in the United States.
+By June 2020, the song was certified quadruple platinum for double that amount.
+An update to Future's RIAA certifications on July 16, 2026 changed its status to six times platinum.